Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Method

-The optimization poses two core challenges: (1) precisely estimating the intermediate frame retrieval rewards; and (2) shifting a model originally biased toward single-turn reasoning into a multi-turn paradigm.
-We address these challenges with two strategies: a high-quality data-curation pipeline that delivers fine-grained temporal supervision, and an exploration bootstrapping mechanism that incentivizes multi-turn retrieval behavior during early training.
+The computed token-level advantages $A_t^{\mathrm{GAE}}$ are then used in the standard PPO surrogate objective, ensuring that the sparse bi-level supervision signals jointly guide policy optimization.
+In practice, optimizing this objective presents two core challenges: (1) precisely estimating the intermediate frame-retrieval rewards; and (2) shifting a model originally biased toward single-turn reasoning into a multi-turn paradigm.
+We address these challenges with two strategies: a high-quality data curation pipeline that delivers fine-grained temporal supervision, and an exploration bootstrapping mechanism that incentivizes multi-turn retrieval behavior without the need for warm-up SFT.